For over 45 years

 returned in royalities.

-Founded in 1972, Women Make Movies spent its first decade fulfilling a mission to teach women to become filmmakers, successfully training hundreds of program alumna.
-Our Distribution Services began during this time, as well as our first screening programs and film festival partnerships, both of which were designed to respond to the lack of distribution and exhibition opportunities available for women’s films.
-Our first Production Assistance program began in 1988.
-In the decades since, this early work has grown into a flourishing suite of international partners and programs, a catalog of more than 700 films, and a renowned roster of alumna including Jane Campion, Julie Dash, Sally Potter, Trinh T. Minh-ha, Lourdes Portillo, Tracey Moffatt, Valie Export, Kim Longinotto, Pratibha Parmar, Ngozi Onwurah, and Ulrike Ottinger.
+Founded in 1972 by Ariel Dougherty and Sheila Paige with Dolores Bargowski, Women Make Movies spent its first decade fulfilling a mission to teach women to become filmmakers, successfully training hundreds of program alumna.
+In the decades since, this early work has grown into a flourishing suite of international partners and programs, a catalog of nearly 700 films, and a renowned roster of alumna including Jane Campion, Julie Dash, Sally Potter, Trinh T. Minh-ha, Lourdes Portillo, Tracey Moffatt, Valie Export, Kim Longinotto, Pratibha Parmar, Ngozi Onwurah, and Ulrike Ottinger.
 Past highlights for our organization include a retrospective organized by the Museum of Modern Art in New York City in honor of our 25th anniversary.
 For our 30th anniversary, we launched a record-breaking ten films at the Sundance Film Festival.
 Beyond these major milestones, we are deeply proud of our smaller, but no less important, annual victories: Hundreds of local and national partners, special series, conferences, and festivals; dozens of partnerships with local women’s organizations in Asia, Latin America, and the Middle East to support new women’s film festivals internationally; thousands of women filmmakers from diverse backgrounds who are lifting their voices and creating a more just and representative world through the art of film.
 As we look ahead to our 50th anniversary, we remain committed to elevating women’s voices in a changing industry and a challenging world.